Wenger: Crisis and restart

-After the 9/11 attacks all air traveling and related industries were facing a severe crisis.
+After the September 11 attacks all air traveling and related industries were facing a severe crisis.
 This was also the case for the Swiss Army knife manufacturers especially Wenger S.A.

 Changing airport security regulations which precluded the carrying of pocket knives diminished the sales of Swiss Army knives at duty-free shops.
 The crisis led to the acquisition of Wenger by its competitor Victorinox in 2005.

 With the backing of Victorinox, Wenger was able for a time to maintain its own production and branding of Swiss army knives and watches.
 Wenger knives had been advertised as the "Genuine Swiss Army Knife" and Victorinox as the "Original Swiss Army Knife".

 Rebranding after acquisition

 After being acquired by Victorinox, in 2005 Wenger S.A. started to develop new products.

 In the process of rebranding itself as a provider of multifunctional tools for outdoor adventures, Wenger started to cooperate with individuals such as Ueli Steck and Mike Horn acting as their brand ambassadors providing each of them with a suited multi-functional tool adapted to their specific challenges.

 Additionally Wenger cooperated with Alinghi providing the sailors with a suited multifunctional tool.
 Most recently Wenger supports the Patagonia Expedition Race.

 Product lines merging

 On January 30, 2013, Wenger and Victorinox announced that the separate knife brands were going to be merged into one brand: Victorinox.

 The press release stated that Wenger's factory in Delémont would continue to produce knives and all employees at this site will retain their jobs.
 They further elaborated that an assortment of items from the Wenger line-up will remain in production under the Victorinox brand name.

 Wenger's U.S. headquarters will be merged with Victorinox's location in Monroe, Connecticut.
 Wenger's watch and licensing business will continue as a separate brand.

 Recent developments

-On March, 2016, during the Baselworld 2016 expo, Victorinox relaunched the Wenger brand with marketing emphasising Swiss values at a reasonable price.
+In March 2016, during the Baselworld 2016 expo, Victorinox relaunched the Wenger brand with marketing emphasising Swiss values at a reasonable price.
 Wenger changed its slogan to "A Swiss Company Since 1893" from "Maker of the genuine Swiss Army Knife", which was used for decades.

 In 2017, Victorinox released a Swiss Army Knife model named “Wenger Red”.

 This knife has the Wenger logo and the Wenger brand name in the scale of the knife.
 This knife is delivered in a box with the Victorinox logo and brand name.
 This part number is produced in Delémont, Switzerland.

 This is the only Swiss Army Knife with the Wenger logo and brand name that is being produced and sold as today.